Meet Our Team

 In 2009 Melissa made the hard decision to take a step back from teaching dance to complete her university education, attending VIU’s Bachelor of Science Program and later starting a family.
 While always maintaining a passion for teaching dance and a love of education Melissa recently took her teachers training in acrobatics, which she shared with students at Innovate

 Dance Arts.
-Melissa is looking forward to continue teaching acrobatics as well as starting her new role in the Hip Hop program.
+Melissa is looking forward to continue teaching acrobatics as well as developing the Hip Hop program.
 Melissa hopes to bring an innovative and challenging approach to her teaching while nurturing a love of dance in her students.

 Alicia is an alumni of Innovate Dance Arts where she began her dance studies at the age of three in Parksville, BC.
 After joining the performing arts program at a young age she fell in love with the art of dance.
 As the passion grew, she auditioned and was accepted into the pre-professional youth dance company, "Helix Dance Theatre”.

 In June 2016, Alicia graduated from high school and wanted to take dance further.
 She then went off to Winnipeg, MB to dive deeper into ballet and contemporary dance in “The Professional Division of The School for Contemporary Dancers”.
 In Winnipeg, she also taught at the Junior Pre-Professional Program at “The School for Contemporary Dancers”.
 In April, 2018 Alicia was accepted into LamonDance - a contemporary training program based out of North Vancouver.
 As of June 2020 she completed the full program at LamonDance.